sbates-idrc/c2lc-coding-environment/README.md

 ## Installation for Developers

 Running this project requires [npm and Node.js](https://www.npmjs.com/get-npm).
+Many of the scripts used in this package require npx, which is included with npm 5.2.0 or higher.
 Once you download or fork the source code, you will need to install the required dependencies using a command like:

 ```shell
 npm install